 for an LNG carrier can be fully tested in as little as three days.
 At the peak of LNG equipment production in 2007, Cryodynamics successfully tested over 500 different pumps and expanders, setting a record that has yet to be rivaled.
 In addition to the day-to-day requirements of factory acceptance test activities, Cryodynamics has also offered its cryogenic liquefied gas testing services to a wide range of companies and universities for research and product development

-The in-house engineering staff at Ebara works closely with their customers to develop test configurations to meet the specific needs of the equipment being evaluated.
-Customizing flow arrangements, instrumentation and even data acquisition software provides these groups with the ability to fully evaluate their equipment in the actual field operating conditions, something they may never have been able to accomplish in their own laboratories without substantial capital investment.
+The in-house engineering staff at Cryodynamics works closely with our customers to develop test configurations to meet the specific needs of the equipment being evaluated.
+Customizing flow arrangements, instrumentation, and even data acquisition software, gives customers the ability to fully evaluate their equipment in the actual field operating conditions, something they may never have been able to do in their own laboratories without substantial capital investment.